Don't be unrealistic—or unaware—about what you can afford when it comes to your wedding!

 Many couples aren’t very experienced with event budgeting and don’t know how to estimate what locations, products and services will ultimately cost.
-If you’re not sure what you can realistically afford, we recommend talking to a professional event planner or wedding consultant early in the planning stages.
+If you’re not sure what you can realistically afford, we recommend talking to a professional event planner or wedding coordinator early in the planning stages.
 You don’t have to make a big financial or time commitment to use a professional; many will assist you on an hourly basis for a nuts-and-bolts session to determine priorities and to assign costs to items on your wish list.

 Part of being realistic involves some simple arithmetic.
 Catering costs, for example, are usually calculated on a per-person basis.
 The couple who has $10,000 and wants to invite 250 guests should know that $40 per guest actually won’t go very far.
-Tax and gratuity combined usually consume 23–33% of the food and beverage budget.
-If you subtract 30% from $40, you have $28 left.
+Tax and gratuity combined usually consume 23–33% of the food & beverage budget.
+If you subtract that 30% from $40, you have $28 left.
 If you also serve alcohol at $10/person, you’re down to $18/person for food.
 That’s usually not enough for appetizers and a seated meal, let alone location rental fees, entertainment, flowers, printed invitations, photography, etc.

 Before you make any major decisions or commit any of your funds for specific items, take a serious look at your total budget, make sure it can cover all your anticipated expenses, and leave a little cushion for last-minute items.
 If your budget doesn’t cover everything, it’s time for some hard decisions.
 If you have a very large guest list and a small pocketbook, you may need to shorten the list or cut back on some of the amenities you want to include.
 No matter who foots the bill, be advised that doing the homework here really counts.
 Pin down your costs at the beginning of the planning stage and get all estimates in writing.